PhpGt/StyleGuide/commenting/inline-comments.md

 # Inline comments

-## For inline comments, double-slash comments (`//`) should be used.
+## For inline comments, double-slash comments (`//`) should be used

 Inline comments are used to alert future developers to something **vital** about the code below it.

 **The best comment is a comment that isn't written;** wherever possible, code should be written in small punchy functions that describe themselves.
 A comment should only be for describing non-obvious code behaviour, or justifying decisions.
 As inline comments do not roll over onto subsequent lines, they promote shorter sentences which is always a good thing.

-## Inline comments should have no indentation, starting from column 1.
+## Inline comments should have no indentation, starting from column 1

 Any comment in the code should contain important information.
 Starting the comment from column 1 stands out to developers.